Efficient classical algorithms for simulating symmetric quantum systems: Background for general symmetry groups

-We now state our main results.
-First, we give a simple construction of a classical algorithm for finding the ground state energy of some representation of a Hamiltonian obeying the given symmetries. \begin{theorem}[Finding the ground state energy of symmetric Hamiltonians] Consider a subalgebra $X$ of dimension $N$, and assume that the structure constants of $X$ in some preferred basis are known as discussed above.
-Let $H\in A(X)$ be a Hamiltonian given in the preferred basis as in Eq.~\eqref{eq:hamiltonian_basis}.
-Then the ground state energy of $H$ can be found in time $\operatorname{O}\left(N^\omega\right)$. \end{theorem} \begin{proof} Consider the operator with indices:

-which is nothing but the regular representation of $h$ for the algebra $X$.
-Then we have that their ground state energies are equal:

-This is because the regular representation is faithful, and the ground state energy of an operator is the same in any faithful representation.
-Since $X$ has dimension $N$, the ground state energy of $\hat h$ can be found in time $\operatorname{O}(N^\omega)$. \end{proof}

-An advantage of this algorithm is that the only necessary information are the structure constants of $X$; no knowledge of the irreps of $X$ is needed.
-However, due to this we have poor scaling with the number of irreps $n_\lambda$, as the direct sum structure of $X$ is not necessarily known.
-Another disadvantage of this approach is that it only gives the ground state energy, rather than the ground state itself (in a representation that is not the regular representation).

-We now focus on the case when we are interested in finding the ground state of some representation of such a Hamiltonian, in a basis where the action of the representation is known. \begin{theorem}[Finding the ground state of symmetric Hamiltonians] Consider a subalgebra $A(X)$, and assume that the matrix elements $F^{i,\lambda}_{q_\lambda,q_\lambda'}$ are known as discussed above.
-Then the ground state energy and ground state of $H$ in the $\ket{\lambda,q_\lambda,p_{\lambda 0}}$ basis can be found in time $\operatorname{O}\left(n_\lambda n_q^\omega\right)$, where $n_\lambda$ are the number of irreps of $X$ and $n_q$ the maximum irrep dimension. \end{theorem} \begin{proof} For each $\lambda$, consider the operator with indices:
+\changevfour{Though a given $H$ may not be classically described in this exact basis, transformations into this basis are typically efficient when the number of irreps and irrep dimensions are polynomially sized.
+For example, a Pauli decomposition can be used to transform operators into the Pauli basis studied later in the permutation invariant setting.} We first focus on the case when we are interested in finding the ground state of some representation of such a Hamiltonian, in a basis where the action of the representation is known. \begin{lemma}[Finding the ground state of symmetric Hamiltonians] Consider a subalgebra $A(X)$, and assume that the matrix elements $F^{i,\lambda}_{q_\lambda,q_\lambda'}$ are known as discussed above.
+Then the ground state energy and ground state of $H$ in the $\ket{\lambda,q_\lambda,p_{\lambda 0}}$ basis can be found in time $\operatorname{O}\left(n_\lambda^2 n_q^4\right)$, where $n_\lambda$ are the number of irreps of $X$ and $n_q$ the maximum irrep dimension. \end{lemma} \begin{proof} For each $\lambda$, we compute the operator with indices: